-- 8. Dry the core with compressed air.
-Direct the air in the reverse direction of the normal flow. - 9.
-Inspect the core in order to ensure cleanliness.
+- 6. Dry the core with compressed air.
+Direct the air in the reverse direction of the normal flow. - Inspect the core in order to ensure cleanliness.
 Pressure test the core.
-If necessary, repair the core. - 10.
+If necessary, repair the core. - 8.
 Install the core.
-Refer to the OEM information for the correct procedure. - 11.
-After cleaning, start the engine and accelerate the engine to high idle rpm.
-This will help in the removal of debris and drying of the core.
-Stop the engine.
-Use a light bulb behind the core in order to inspect the core for cleanliness.
-Repeat the cleaning, if necessary.
+Refer to the OEM information for the correct procedure.